Together, we can positively impact patients living with atopic dermatitis

 The better we understand AD, the better prepared we will all be in helping patients gain control over this condition.

-Achievement of Minimal Disease Activity (MDA) Through Shared Decision-Making
+Achievement of Minimal Disease Activity (MDA) Through Shared Decision-Making1

 CONSENSUS RECOMMENDATION: